itsdavide/alpha-DS-SCNE/README.md

 Optimization code for the paper:

-S. Lorenzini, D. Petturiti, B. Vantaggi. _Stackelberg-Cournot-Nash equilibria with Dempster-Shafer uncertainty and α-maxmin preferences._ 2026
+S. Lorenzini, D. Petturiti, B. Vantaggi. _Stackelberg-Cournot-Nash equilibria under ambiguity and α-maxmin preferences._ 2026

 # Requirements
 The code has been tested on Python 3.10 with the following libraries: